danilodonato/danilodonato/README.md

 Keep calm and code on :man_technologist:

 My name is Danilo Donato, I am 19 years old and I am studying analysis and systems development by Uninove.
 <br>I love music, games and programming.
-My favorite band is "Red Hot Chili Peppers", and my favorite game is "Skirym".</br>
+My favorite band is "Red Hot Chili Peppers", and my favorite game is "Skirym".
-My dream is to live and work as a data engineer in Canad
+My dream is to live and work as a data engineer in Canada